Disclosure: GTM Bud is our product. We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

 Where it falls short:

-- Learning curve is steep for non-technical users
+- Steep learning curve for non-technical users

-7. GTM Bud
+9. GTM Bud

 What it does well:

-- End-to-end: prospect research, enrichment, and personalized copy in a single workflow
+- End to end: prospect research, enrichment, and personalized copy in a single workflow

 - Supports both LinkedIn and email outreach from one dashboard

-- No setup complexity — describe your target audience and go
+- No setup complexity: describe your target audience and go

 Where it falls short: